Soleta Homes

 Geothermal heating

-Ground-source heat pump using the stable ground temperature (8–12°C across Northern Europe) as a heat source.
-COP of 4–5 — four to five units of heat for every unit of electricity consumed.
+Ground-source heat pump using the stable ground temperature (typically 8–12°C in Central and Northern Europe) as a heat source.
+COP of 4–5 under design conditions — meaning four to five units of heat for every unit of electricity consumed.

 03